 When you think of white, you think clean, safe, and virtue.
 It is a color that is associated with peace and numerous religious symbols use it.
 Like blue, white is a color you can use without thinking twice on your website.
 It generally is used for the background on most websites as it allows the text to pop and makes it easier for visitors to read.
 There are no such negative connotations with the color, but you want to mix in other colors and design elements with it otherwise your website would be too bland.

 Black is a color associated with elegance and sophistication.
 It can also appear to be dark and mysterious.
 The color is best suited for luxury brands and sites.
 You usually see fashion brands use the color on their website.
 But too much black may not be ideal since the color is associated with evil also.

 While our list hasn’t covered all colors, leaving out pink, brown, and orange.
-We did cover the most commonly used colors in website design by a reliable website design company.
+We did cover the most commonly used colors in website design by a reliable website design company like Web Design Sharjah.
 You want to make sure to take color into consideration when it comes to your website design as it plays a huge psychological role in how your visitors perceive your brand.